eagle-io/docs/source/faq/index.rst

 TCP Client
 	Connect to any device with a Public IP Address or Domain name (including DDNS)

-TCP Callback
+TCP Callback or Stream
 	Allow any remote device to establish an IP connection to Eagle.io using a special identification number.
-You can use your modem or data logger to send the Id on initial connection.
+You can use your modem or data logger to send the Id on initial connection, or include a unique identifier in the data stream.

 Scout
 	The *Scout modem* is the easiest way to connect your data logger to Eagle.io.
 The Scout takes any standard internet ready SIM Card without the need for fixed IP addresses and has a range of smart features including inbuilt GPS, signal strength monitoring, event based reporting and low power mode.

 What level of functionality do you provide for connected data loggers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~